applejag/dinkur/docs/cmd/dinkur_edit.md

 ### Options

 ```
   -a, --append       add name to the end of the existing name, instead of replacing it
-  -e, --end string     end time of task; task will be unmarked as active if set
+  -e, --end time     end time of task; task will be unmarked as active if set
   -h, --help         help for edit
   -i, --id uint      ID of task (default is active or latest task)
-  -s, --start string   start time of task
+  -s, --start time   start time of task
 ```

 ### Options inherited from parent commands